 Just wondering because literally, everyone was subscribing to the theory that Morrissey was using you as a scapegoat to cancel the upcoming dates.

 No, no, no. It's really my fault this time, look (lifts his shirt and models his light blue girdle-like back brace).

 Wow, how did you play with that on?
 It's like an iron lung.

-Well, did you see me out there? (laughing) I was literally immobile.
+Well, did you see me out there? (laughing) I was immobile.

 No, you were great.
 The band was great.

-Well, thank you for your sympathy.
+Well, thanks for your sympathy.
 It's my job.

 Anyway, I know you're probably not supposed to give interviews, but is there a chance I could ask you a few question for without getting in trouble?